 360 Proteins (1 course) This course is focused upon various aspects of protein molecules.
 Topics include the synthesis, modification, degradation, cellular localization, and interactions of proteins.
 The goal of the course is to broaden and deepen knowledge and understanding of biochemistry and molecular biology, develop independent and critical thinking skills, and develop the fundamental problem-solving approaches of the discipline.
 Particular emphasis is placed upon achieving proficiency in reading and evaluating the primary literature and clearly communicating scientific ideas through discussion, presentation, recording, and proposing of ideas.
 The laboratory is run in an investigative, project-based mode, allowing the opportunity to address an original research question.
 Prerequisite: CHE-255.
 WRITD, Spring semester.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
 Normally will not be applied toward a major.
 See description of the Internship Program.
 Prerequisite: junior or senior status.
 Offered Fall and Spring semesters and Summer.

 372 Physical Chemistry II (1 course) This course examines advanced topics in physical chemistry, including spectroscopy, approximation methods, computational chemistry, group theory, statistical mechanics, and chemical mechanisms.
-Prerequisites: CHE-371 and all cognate requirements.
+Prerequisites: CHE-371, MCS-122, and all cognate requirements.
+MCS-142 is recommended.
 WRITD, Spring semester.

 291, 391 Independent Study (Course value to be determined) Investigation of a problem by combined library and laboratory work.
 Prerequisite: departmental approval.
 May be repeated for credit.
 Fall and Spring semesters and January Interim.